anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Gold medals aren't really made of gold.
-They're made of sweat, determination, and a hard-to-find alloy called guts.
+Quote: Friendship is certainly the finest balm for the pangs of disappointed love.

-By: Dan Gable
+By: Jane Austen